raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 ### the irreducible fraction family tree

-The irreducible fractions club has an interesting rule: Each member of the club is required to recruit exactly two more meembers of the club, who in turn must recruit two more members of the club, and so forth.
+The irreducible fractions club has an interesting rule: Each member of the club is required to recruit exactly two more members of the club, who in turn must recruit two more members of the club, and so forth.
 Furthermore, they have a specific rule for assigning irreducible fractions to new members.

 The founder's fraction was `1 / 1`. `1 / 1`'s two recruits were the fractions `2 / 1` and `1 / 2`.
 Their recruits were given the fractions `3 / 1`, `2 / 3` and `3 / 2`, `1 / 3` respectively.
 And this tree of recruits and names continues, to infinity.
 The rules for constructing the irreducible fraction "family tree" are as follows: